emilyduchenne/emilyduchenne.github.io/_posts/2024-11-16-celebrity-lookalikes.md

 ---
-title: "Why the Celebrity Lookalike Craze shows that the kids are alright"
+title: "Why the Celebrity Lookalike Craze Shows That The Kids Are Alright"
 categories:
   - Blog
 tags: